 One benefit of shifting to digital and mobile payments is the ability to make better strategic decisions.
 By digitizing payments, organizations can transform their finance function from a processing centre to a source of strategic insights.

 How does this work?
 As manual payment tasks become automated, fewer person-hours are dedicated to invoicing and payments.
 Finance teams can then spend more time on higher value-add functions, including mining the insights from the data you collect through your now-digitized payments.

-So you not only improve operational efficiency once the finance function isn’t burdened by old-style manual processes, you get enhanced data capabilities as well.
+So, you not only improve operational efficiency once the finance function isn’t burdened by old-style manual processes, but you also get enhanced data capabilities as well.
 You can shift your focus to delivering wider-scale benefits to the rest of your organization.

 Businesses can power digital transformation using off-the-shelf tools

 We’ve learned that one of the barriers to digital transformation is the perception that it’s difficult.

 In reality, there are off-the-shelf tools that are straightforward to implement, like Interac e-Transfer for Business.
 It’s the same Interac e-Transfer service that most Canadians are also familiar with, but it’s enhanced for the needs of businesses.
 It enables data-rich payments in real time to help streamline accounting processes and accelerate paperless office strategies.
 It also offers bulk payment options, which facilitate several payments at once.
 These are powerful tools to simplify processes and boost operational efficiency.